Reading Time: 5 minutes

 Capturing the interest of prospects at the beginning of the process is crucial.
 Otherwise, they could easily get lured away by competitors.
 Asking compelling questions is one way to engage them.

 Questions that highlight and explore gaps in the prospect’s knowledge are an excellent starting point.
 Doing so gets the wheels in the heads turning.
-The prospect will wonder why they do not know this information and nurture a desire to improve their knowledge about the subjects.
+The prospect will wonder why they are not familiar with this information and will develop a desire to improve their knowledge about the subject.

 People like having business role models to follow.
-If they know why industry leaders retain their place at the time and inform them that it is not based on how much they spend, it will drive home the point that spending less does not equal success.
+If they understand why industry leaders maintain their position at the time and inform them that it is not based solely on how much they spend, it will drive home the point that paying less does not necessarily equate to success.

 Giving them tidbits of inside information about their industry or a competitor (provided the latter does not violate any ethical or legal standards) will help them view the salesperson as an expert in their field.
-People like to work with “smarter” companies than those who possess the expertise to help them advance their business cause.
+People prefer to work with “smarter” companies that possess the expertise to help them advance their business goals.

 It is essential to strike a balance between giving them enticing tidbits and giving away the farm.
 Keeping a lookout for inflated egos that could prove detrimental to the working relationship long-term is also imperative.
 If ego on the prospect’s end looks like it could become a problem, it is best to abandon the opportunity.